Skip to main content

 14 mentions Positive Neutral Negative

 • “Let me just say I loved Worlds Adrift to the point I cried when it got shut down.
 This is such an amazing successor to the beautiful game and world of Worlds Adrift.
-I cannot wait to keep dumping time into this game; for being so new, it is already very polished for the current mechanics.”
+I cannot wait to keep dumping time into this game.
+For being so new, it is already very polished for the current mechanics.”

 • “The day it was shut down was heartbreaking, but seeing its spirit revived in Lost Skies is amazing.”

 • “I cried when we set off for the first time, climbing aboard our new ship 'Ashes of Sorrow.'
-We swung a circle around the Arc Island, picked the second island to the left, and straight on till morning.”
+We swung a circle around the Arc Island, picked the second island to the left, and sailed straight on till morning.”

 • monetization

-11 mentions Positive Neutral Negative
+13 mentions Positive Neutral Negative

 • replayability

-5 mentions Positive Neutral Negative
+6 mentions Positive Neutral Negative

 • “In theory, this means infinite content and replayability...”